Ali Barter: Career

 In mid-2016 inspired by her experiences while studying 20th century music history at a university in Melbourne, she posted on her Facebook page "about how under-represented women were in the course material."
 She was called to a meeting: "We had a horrendous chat and they hounded me to take down the post.
 I had so much anxiety going to class that I stopped going."
 In December of that year Barter penned an op-ed, "It's About Fucking Time We Gave Female Musicians the Credit They Deserve" for Australian media website Junkee.
 She discussed the importance of including women in music history.
 The piece garnered a number of responses, including one from Yoko Ono, who re-tweeted the article.

 Barter released her debut album, A Suitable Girl, in March 2017, independently on Ronnie Records via Inertia Music.
 It peaked at No. 17 on the ARIA Albums Chart.
 In February of the following year she performed at the Melbourne Zoo, for its Twilights Season, which Giselle Bueti of The AU Review praised: "There is something compelling about her stage presence, a certain awkward charm.
 The powerful chords mixed with delicate harmonies make for sweet listening.
 It's like biting into a sour lolly – that initial punch is quickly followed by sugary bliss, making your mouth water and plead for more."

 In 2019 Barter announced her second full length album, Hello I'm Doing My Best.
 Released in October, it was generally well received.
 It yielded the singles "UR a Piece of Shit", "Backseat" and "Big Ones".
 The release was followed by a tour of Australian cities.

 In March 2020, Australian radio station Triple J premiered a new song by Barter in collaboration with Oscar Dawson (from Holy Holy) titled "Four Days", as part of a COVID-19 self-isolation musical challenge nicknamed Quarantune.

+Barter played her final shows in 2022.
+She pivoted to being a tour guide, running her own travel company called Trunk out of India.

 Personal life

-In 2013 Barter began working with fellow Australian musician Oscar Dawson (ex-Dukes of Windsor, a member of Holy Holy), as a song writing and musical collaboration.
-Dawson was her producer for her latter two EPs and debut album.
+In 2013 Barter began working with fellow Australian musician Oscar Dawson (ex-Dukes of Windsor, member of Holy Holy), as a songwriting and musical collaboration.
+Dawson produced Barter's latter two EPs and debut album.
 Barter and Dawson married in early 2016.
-The couple run a small independent label, Ronnie Records, which issued Barter's material, as well as by fellow musicians Ben Wright Smith and Miles De Carteret.
-She has often visited India and has expressed a desire to live there.
+The couple run a small independent label, Ronnie Records, which issued Barter's material, as well as work by fellow musicians Ben Wright Smith and Miles de Carteret.
+She often visited India and expressed a desire to live there, which ultimately happened in 2022.